 I especially enjoyed cycling around the island of Sark on a beautiful day and admiring the island wildlife and the tranquil feel – doing something active definitely made the sightseeing more interesting.
 I think the best way to see Sark is sailing around the island and I imagine it’s a yachtsman’s paradise with plenty of coves to explore.

-What Guy (aged too old to worry) thought of Guernsey and Sark
+What my husband (aged too old to worry) thought of Guernsey and Sark

 I very much enjoyed the coastal walk from Fermain Bay to Jerbourg Point.
 The boat trip from Sark was interesting too as you get a real sense of just how remote it is despite being close to the UK and France.
 The German Occupation Museum is a must.
 It makes you realize how important was the winning of World War 2 and what the shadow of Hitler meant to the ordinary people of Guernsey.